 A few more useful tips for Doll Photography from 121 Clicks.

 So that's it for now.
-I hope I can keep adding little notes, a few more tips or maybe expand this post into something more detail in regards to editing and specific readings of the camera if you are all interested.
+I hope I can keep adding little notes, a few more tips or maybe expand this post into something with more detail in regards to editing and specific readings of the camera if you are all interested.

 But let's not leave it there, if you have questions about doll photography, please don't hesitate to ask here in the comments.
 If something is not quite clear, or if you want more tips regarding a specific subject just let me know.